n0rdy/n0rdy-blog/content/about/about.md

 If you like my blog and don't want to miss out on new posts, subscribe to my newsletter below.
 The new issue is sent once I publish a new post.
-I include some additional info there, like cool tech-related stuff I've read/watched/come across lately and links from my personal archive.
+I include some additional info there, like cool tech-related stuff I've read/watched/come across lately and links from my personal `#oldButGold` collection.

 You can find the previous issues of my newsletter [here](https://mail.n0rdy.foo/archive).